Two of Mexico's oil export ports reopen after Dolly downgraded

 Almost all of Mexico’s crude oil exports are shipped to refineries on the Gulf Coast of the United States from the Dos Bocas, Coatzacoalcos and Cayo Arcas ports.

-State-owned oil company Pemex [PEMX.UL] is the third biggest supplier of crude to the United States.
+State-owned oil company Pemex is the third biggest supplier of crude to the United States.
+(Reporting by David Alire Garcia; Editing by Chizu Nomiyama)